 You're free to do as you please, but we suggest adding content in the following order:

-- First, the information and materials in the Info
+- First, review the course's Settings and add materials in the Syllabus view.

 You can add or modify course content at any time during your run of the course (up to the point at which you finalize the course).

 4. Students enroll

 When students start enrolling in the course, you'll see that activity reflected on the Roster.
 Roster activity may continue throughout the term as students enroll late, withdraw, change to auditor, and so on.
 While there are settings that can change how these things work, for the most part, enrollment activity is managed by the Registrar.